openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 ### Set up the DAO custom configurations

-Some adapters might need customized/additional configurations to make decisions on the fly, these configurations can and should be set per DAO, in order to do that you need to identify what sort of parameters that you want to keep customizable and set up them through the [Configuration Adapter](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Configuration.md).
+Some adapters might need customized/additional configurations to make decisions on the fly.
+These configurations can and should be set per DAO.
+In order to do that you need to identify what sort of parameters that you want to keep customizable and set them up through the [Configuration Adapter](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Configuration.md).

 ### Be mindful of the storage costs

-The key advantage of the adapters is to make them very small and suitable to a very specific use-case, with that in mind we try to not use the storage that much.
-We prefer efficient and cheap adapters that can be easily deployable and maintanable.
-The less state maintains and operations it executes, the better.
+The key advantage of the adapters is to make them very small and suitable to a very specific use-case.
+With that in mind we try to not use the storage that much.
+We prefer efficient and cheap adapters that can be easily deployable and maintainable.
+The less state it maintains and operations it executes, the better.

 ### Conventions & Implementation

 - Function names (public)

-  - For Adapter that are based on Proposals
+  - For Adapter that is a Proposal type
     - submitXProposal
     - processProposal

 - Function names (private)

-- Revert as earlier as possible
+- Revert as early as possible

 - Your adapter should not accept any funds.
 So it is a good practice to always revert the receive call.